Hysterectomy

 In hospital

-You will have a catheter in for about 24 hours after your operation.
+You’ll have a catheter in overnight after your hysterectomy operation.
 This drains urine through a tube and into a bag.
-Your nurse will remove it once you’re able to get up out of bed and move around.
+Your nurse will remove it the next day, once you’re able to get up out of bed and move around.
 You may also have a drip to give you fluids and pain medication.
 After a vaginal hysterectomy, you may have a gauze pack inside your vagina to control bleeding for the first 24 hours.
 A nurse will remove this before you go home.

 You’ll be able to start eating and drinking as soon as you feel ready.
 Eating and drinking can help you get back to normal and feel ready to go home.